TechCrunch

 Block out time in your day to explore the expo area.
 You’ll find 40 early-stage startups that span the mobility spectrum.
 Find new customers and partners, potential investments and employment opportunities — the possibilities are endless.

-You time, however, is not.
+Your time, however, is not.
 That’s where CrunchMatch saves the day.
 Our AI-powered networking platform makes finding, connecting and scheduling with people who align with your interests quick and easy.
 It’ll help you stay organized and on track.

 “CrunchMatch, which is basically speed-dating for techies, was very helpful.
 I scheduled at least 10 short, precise meetings.
 I learned about startups in stealth mode, what big corporations were up to — things not yet picked up by the press.
 It was great, and I followed up on three or four of those connections.” — Jens Lehmann, technical lead and product manager, SAP.